-Agora provides an open-source OpenLive-Android sample project on GitHub.
-This document introduces how to run this project and experience a live video streaming implemented by the Agora SDK.
+Agora provides an open-source API-Examples sample project on GitHub.
+This page describes how to run this project and experience interactive live audio or video streaming.

 To create an Agora project, do the following:

 Agora automatically assigns each project an App ID as a unique identifier.

 To copy this App ID, find your project on the Project Management page in Agora Console, and click the icon in the App ID column.